Easy DIY Hearts Sensory Bottle for Valentine’s Day

 Red scraps of construction paper scattered about, heart shaped stickers everywhere, pink glitter covering the floor… this can only mean one thing… Valentine’s Day is near!
 While I do love a good craft project, it seems like they are never ending around Valentine’s Day.
 The one major downfall of the crafts… the pounds of glitter that are forever falling off of our homemade valentine cards.
-Valentine’s Day Hearts Preschool Sensory Bottles are perfect for keeping with your crafting traditions while containing the glitter mess to one bottle.
+Valentine’s Day Hearts Sensory Bottle are perfect for keeping with your crafting traditions while containing the glitter mess to one bottle.
 Trust me, you’re going to LOVE this one!

 Sensory play learning activities are a great way to engage your little one in a fun craft project that is great for their development!